 But no matter the time or approach, it’s often best to open the conversation by telling loved ones you want to talk about funeral arrangements out of love for them, so the family can honor their wishes and the traditions they care about.

-When talking about funeral arrangements with your loved ones, use the opportunity to reflect on what has been most important in their lives and weave these details into a truly personalized event.
-For instance, what is your loved one passionate about?
-Religion?
-Travel?
-Family?
-Sports?
-Music?
+When talking about funeral arrangements with your loved ones, use the opportunity to reflect on what has been most important in your life and weave these details into a truly personalized event.

-Planning a funeral.
-Once you start talking to your loved ones about funeral arrangements, you may find that your family and friends don’t know just how many options there are to consider.
-One tool that may help you understand the many things to discuss when pre-planning funeral arrangements is The Insider’s Guide to Funeral & Cremation Planning.
-By following along with the resources in the booklet and reaching out to your local Dignity Memorial providers, you can help your family understand each step in the advance-planning process.
+.
+Once you start talking to your loved ones about funeral arrangements, you may find your family and friends don’t know how many options there are.
+This guide may help you understand the many things to discuss.
+By following along with the resources in the booklet, you can help your family understand each step in the advance-planning process.

-Talking about funeral arrangements can seem overwhelming, but your Dignity Memorial provider is ready to explain all of the options available to you and can assist in planning a life's celebration just as you or your loved one envisioned, right down to the smallest detail.
+.
+Talking about funeral arrangements can seem overwhelming, but a funeral planner can explain all your options and assist in planning the life celebration you envision, right down to the smallest detail.
 We can also guide you in talking about end-of-life planning with the people you love.